Exxon climate predictions were accurate decades ago. Still it sowed doubt

 "ExxonMobil's understanding of climate science has developed along with that of the broader scientific community," said Spitler.
 He said "well intended, internal policy debates" have been recast by some "as an attempted company disinformation campaign."

-In that case the New York Attorney General's Office failed to show the company broke state law and deceived investors by allegedly downplaying the effects climate change would have on ExxonMobil's finances.
+In that case, the New York Attorney General's Office failed to show that the company broke state law and deceived investors by allegedly downplaying the effects climate change would have on ExxonMobil's finances.

 Research could aid climate lawsuits